Livestock kills despite herd protection: How is this possible?

 - The consequences of controversial wolf management in Switzerland

-- Too many sheep harm biodiversity
+- Too many sheep are harming biodiversity

 - Agricultural use destroys alpine meadows

-- Kills despite herd protection, how is that possible?
+- Kills despite herd protection — how is that possible?

 - According to Agridea study, herd protection with dogs works well